pyccel/pyccel/tutorial/decorators.md

 The `@inline` decorator indicates that the body of a function should be printed directly when it is called rather than passing through an additional function call.
 This can be useful for code optimisation.

-### Current Restrictions
-Currently `inline` functions cannot be imported.
-This should be fixed shortly.

-Due to this restriction, the function cannot be included in the python wrapper.
-It is therefore not currently exposed to the user in a non-translated file.

 ### Basic Example

 Here is a simple usage example: